Get started

 "acls": [

-// devices tagged tag:frontend can access devices tagged tag:backend
+// Devices tagged with tag:frontend can access devices tagged with tag:backend

 { "action": "accept", "src": ["tag:frontend"], "dst": ["tag:backend:*"] }

-// devices tagged tag:backend can access devices tagged tag:logging
+// Devices tagged with tag:backend can access devices tagged with tag:logging

 { "action": "accept", "src": ["tag:backend"], "dst": ["tag:logging:*"] },